wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/benchmark_profiling/openvino-benchmarking.rst

 ..
 Note::

-   To use the benchmarking tools, you first have to install |openvino|, following the instructions on the |openvino| `Get Started Sample
+   To use the benchmarking tools, you first have to install OpenVINO™, following the instructions on the OpenVINO™ `Get Started Sample
    <https://docs.openvino.ai/2023.2/openvino_docs_get_started_get_started_demos.html>`__.